-Revenues from state and federal sources totaled \$30,344,495, a net decrease of \$219,457 or .72% from the preceding year.
-Total General Fund Revenues increased by \$685,186 or 1.9% from the previous year.
+Revenues from state and federal sources totaled \$30,655,158.
 Basic general education revenue is determined by a state per student funding formula and consists of an equalized mix of property tax and state aid revenue.
 Other state-authorized revenue includes excess levy referendum and equity aid revenue.
 Therefore, the mix of property tax and state aid can change significantly from year to year without any net change in revenues.
-The small decrease in state and federal sources for fiscal 2008 is attributable to the stable enrollment.
-The amount of interest earned decreased by 8.3%.
-This factor was attributable to the stability of the District's cash flow, the ability to invest additional dollars, and rising interest rates.